gjermundgaraba/gulp-clean-compiled-typescript/README.md

 The plugin only supports deleting compiled files with the same name as the TypeScript file that are adjacent to said file.

+If you by accident send in non-TypeScript files, they will completely ignored.

 That means that if you send in a file with the following filename:
 ```
 /some/path/some-file.ts